3,700x Faster. Still Not Fast Enough.

 The Obsession: Quantization

 “27μs is good,” I thought.
-“But if I quantize it to INT8, I could hit 10μs!”
+“If I quantize it to INT8, I could hit 10μs!”

 I wanted to optimize for the sake of optimization.
 I wanted the high score.
 My funnel had a 1.5% conversion, and I was here fighting microseconds.